 Tropophilia: Thriving On Uncertainty Beyond Resilience & AntiFragility!

-In order to be pro-actively adaptive, in other words, having the capability to maintain a Continuous Learning Mood (CLM) to translate that learning into immediate actions, and to anticipate and create change as the ultimate competitive advantage, organizations must be fully based on Open Systems Design Principles and deploy Tropophilia, i.e., the ability to thrive on uncertainty and go beyond resilience or antifragility!
+In order to be pro-actively adaptive, that is, having the capability to maintain a Continuous Learning Mood (CLM) to translate that learning into immediate actions, and to anticipate and create change as the ultimate competitive advantage, organizations must be fully based on Open Systems Design Principles and deploy Tropophilia, i.e., the ability to thrive on uncertainty and go beyond resilience or antifragility!